gerritjvv/random/java/msws/README.md

 ## Licence

-The original C implementation is published on `GPL`, I have publishes this code under `GPLv3`.
+The original C implementation is published on `GPLv3`, and thus the Java code is under `GPLv3` also.